-- xiii.
-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to: - Sustainable transportation policy and programmes, projects and initiatives - Strategic highways matters - Maintenance of roads and streets, traffic management and car parks and enforcing rights of way - Cooperation with the WMCA and Mayor in relation to the key route network - An Air Quality Strategy for Birmingham - A financially and environmentally sustainable waste strategy - A robust re-use and recycle strategy - A strategy for sustainability, liveability and environmental improvements - City-wide and national policy development to tackle the causes and consequences of climate change.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to sustainability, climate change and transport.
+This includes:

+- Providing oversight and assurance on council and city environmental sustainability, climate change, nature and net zero responsibilities and commitments, and supporting activities to accelerate delivery - City-wide and national policy development to tackle the causes and consequences of climate change - Road harm reduction - Sustainable transportation policy and programmes, projects and initiatives - Strategic highways matters - Maintenance of roads and streets, traffic management and car parks and enforcing rights of way - Cooperation with the WMCA and Mayor in relation to the key route network - An Air Quality Strategy for Birmingham - Flood risk management.